networknt/light-doc/content/concern/body.md

 ---

 Body parser is a middleware handler designed for [light-rest-4j][]only.
-It will parse the body to a list or map depending on the first character of the body content if application/json is the content-type in the HTTP header for POST, PUT and PATCH HTTP methods.
+It will parse the body to a list or map according to the content-type in the HTTP header for POST, PUT and PATCH HTTP methods.
+The content-type can be parsed includes application/json, multipart/form-data and application/x-www-form-urlencoded.
+The application/json type is parsed into list or map depending on the first character of the body while the others is parsed into map by using FormParserFactory provided by io.undertow.
 After the body is parsed, it will be attached to the exchange so that subsequent handlers can use it directly.
-In the future, other content-type might be supported if needed.

 ### Introduction

-In order for this handler to work, the content-type in header must be started with "application/json".
+In order for this handler to work, the content-type in header must be started with "application/json", "multipart/form-data" or "application/x-www-form-urlencoded".
 If the content type is correct, it will parse it to List or Map and put it into REQUEST_BODY exchange attachment.

-If content type is missing or if it is not started as "application/json", the body won't be parsed and this handler will just call next handler in the chain.
+If content type is missing or if it is not started as "application/json", "multipart/form-data" or "application/x-www-form-urlencoded". the bodywon't be parsed and this handler will just call next handler in the chain.

 [Sanitizer][], [Openapi Validator][] and [Swagger Validator][] depend on this middleware.